benofben/benlackey/posts/AI Censorship/README.md

 # AI Censorship

+These are some very rough notes on AI censorship.

 I've been playing around with various AI image generators for a [card game I'm working on](https://github.com/jrucs).
 I've been running into censorship.
 Gemini gets mad about things as inncuous as "draw me a sexy water elemental."
 Though, the censorship is inconsistent.

 Grok has issues too which is wild.
 Grok was supposed to be the open no censorship AI.
 I really wonder who or what is putting pressure on them.